cloudfoundry-attic/multi-buildpack/README.md

 ## Disclaimer

-This buildpack is intended as a proof-of-concept to generate user feedback for first class multi-buildpack support.
-It is not intended for production usage.
+This buildpack is experimental and not yet intended for production use.